+Summary: Not particularly time critical, FILS will not help greatly

+Impact: Low

 Transit

 Includes trains, but also includes bus terminal, airports.
 Large number of people arrive at virtally the same time.

 Station arrival

 A train with no Wi-Fi access arrives at a station and the passengers want to connect to the AP.
 A small number (less than 25%) of the passengers will remain in the AP range when the train leaves, 90 seconds after arrival.